adembudak/vim-doctor/README.md

 * normal mode: vim starts with this mode.
 Esc is used for enter this mode. `:h Normal-mode`:tropical_fish:
 * insert mode: used for add text to editor, can be entered by one of [insert commands](#entering-insert-mode) `:h Insert-mode`:tropical_fish:
-* replace mode: used for replace existing text by directly typing over it. `:h  Replace-mode`:tropical_fish:
+* replace mode: used for replace existing text by directly typing over it, can be entered by `R` `:h  Replace-mode`:tropical_fish:
 * visual mode: used for select an area on text.
 Character-wise selection can be made by v, line-wise selection can be made by V, and block-wise with C-v `:h Visual-mode`:tropical_fish:
-* command mode: From the normal mode, can be entered by `:` and used for enter command.
-Example: `:h ctrl-r <enter>`
+* command mode: used for enter Ex commands, can be entered by `:` and require to press enter key.
+Example: `:w <enter>` `:h Cmdline-mode`:tropical_fish:

 ### General